bxdoan/bxdoan/README.md

 <div align="center">

-> You can die anytime, but living takes true courage.
+> Do you need a reason to not want to lose

-> — Kenshin Himura —
+> — Shoyo Hinata —

 </div>